 Q: Can I get manicures?

-A: Yes, but be very careful where you get them.
-Your immune system is weakened, and nail salons can be harbors of bacteria.
-Your cuticles protect your nails from infection, so do not allow them to be cut during this time.
-Steer clear of callous-shavers (used for pedicures), and watch your manicurist and the equipment like a hawk to make sure everything that touches your skin is sterilized and clean.
+A: Yes, but be very careful about where you go to get them.
+Cancer treatment weakens your immune system, and nail salons can be harbors of bacteria.
+Cuticles protect your nails from infection, so don’t allow the manicurist to cut your cuticles.
+Steer clear of callus-shavers (used for pedicures), and make sure that everything that touches your skin is sterilized and clean.

 Q: Is there anything special I can do to pamper my nails?